Belmont Stakes 2020: Post time, watch, live stream, history

 When is the 2020 Belmont Stakes?
 The 152st Belmont Stakes is on Saturday, June 20.
 Post time will be at approximately 5:42 p.m.
 ET.

-What is unique about the Belmont Stakes?
-The Belmont is the final test for horses seeking a Triple Crown title.
-Horses have an additional week of rest between races as opposed to the Preakness, but the Belmont is also the longest race of the three.

-Belmont Park is only a few miles away from New York City, and city dwellers can just hop on the Long Island Rail Road for a day at the races.
+Where is the 2020 Belmont Stakes?
+The Belmont Stakes is run annually at Belmont Park in Elmont, New York.
+Belmont Park is on Long Island just miles away from the borough of Queens, and in a normal year, city dwellers can just hop on the Long Island Rail Road for a day at the races.

 How can I watch the 2020 Belmont Stakes?
-NBC is home to the 152st Belmont Stakes, providing comprehensive race coverage and analysis live on TV and NBCSports.com before, during and after the main event.
-Coverage runs from 3 p.m. to 6 p.m. on NBC, just hours after the final day of the Royal Ascot in England.
+NBC is home to the 152nd Belmont Stakes, providing comprehensive race coverage and analysis live on TV and NBCSports.com before, during and after the main event.
+Coverage runs from 3 p.m. to 6 p.m. on NBC, just hours after NBC’s coverage of the final day of the Royal Ascot in England.
 See the broadcast schedule here.

 Who are the horses to watch?